-Jewish import of alcohol except for wine, was limited.
-Yet, the “fences” were established not out of anti-Jewish discrimination but within the already existing division of alcohol market in the three-city conglomeration and with an aim to protect local guilds and the needs of Christian customers.
+Excluding wine, Jewish import of alcohol was restricted.
+This restriction too, however, was not the product of anti-Jewish discrimination so much as a reflection of existing divisions within the alcohol market in the three-city metropolitan area, and a measure for protecting local guilds and the Christian consumers.
 Jewish export of local alcohol out of the city was allowed:

-Meads [and] various beers from other places [they] should not bring, only beer of Kazimierz they should take.
-However with a permission of Mr. Meir, they can take [some] for a wedding, baptism party [chrzciny], personal use.
-And wine they can import in barrels to their street and sell to Jews, as well as to Christians.
+[They] should not bring Meads [and] various beers from other places, only the beer of Kazimierz.
+However, with the permission of Mr. Meir, they may take [some] for a wedding, a baptism party [chrzciny], or for personal use.
+And wine they may import in barrels to their street and sell to Jews, as well as to Christians.
 However, it is not right to sell [alcohol] to a Christian on credit, only to a Jew.

-These as well as other paragraphs of the agreement prove it to be a kind of contract in which both sides agree to number of compromises.
-The growing needs of the Jewish community are generally recognized, and it is granted significant economic freedom within the walls of the “city of Jews.”
-The limits on Jewish activity express a rather defensive position of Christians who attempt to protect their profits from competition and simultaneously preserve Jewish supplies of cheap alcohol and meat for lower income population:
+These and other paragraphs of the agreement attest to its having been a contract, in which both sides acceded to compromises.
+The growing needs of the Jewish community were largely recognized, with the agreement allowing for significant economic freedom within the walls of the “city of Jews.”
+The limits on Jewish activity, on the other hand, indicated a rather defensive Christian position, namely the attempt to protect their revenue from competition while maintaining Jewish supplies of cheap alcohol and meat for lower-income populations:

-“They should have no more butchers’ shambles than the previous number eight and no more than sixteen host butchers, under the penalty of 24 gr.
-Moreover, what [they find] unfit, can be sold to Christians.”
+They should have no more butchers’ shambles than the previous number, eight, and no more than sixteen host butchers, under the penalty of 24 gr.
+Moreover, what [they find] unfit, can be sold to Christians.

-The agreement doesn’t question the economic contacts between Jews and Christians.
-It reflects a reality in which the Jewish and Christians see themselves as residentially separated from each other but simultaneously co-residents of economic and administrative environment, operating according to one business calendar (the official Catholic calendar).
-The pact accepts the inevitable fact that Jews rent shops and storages from Christians, use Christian services for example the town weigh where they are obligated to weigh heavier commodities just like other merchants.
-Likewise, the agreement recognizes the fact, that poor Christians need the income from working for Jews.
-Yet, the pact imposes limits on those interreligious contacts which may overly expose Christians to Jewish way of life, create close ties between the members of the two groups, or drag Christians into debts.
-It thus bans jobs that necessitate Christian lodgings in Jewish houses or the employment of a Christian to transport merchandise into the Jewish quarter, but allows Christian servants to make money from occasional jobs in private Jewish houses.
+The agreement did not undermine economic ties between Jews and Christians.
+Rather, it reflected a reality in which Jews and Christians saw themselves as physically separated from one another, while cohabiting the same economic and administrative environment and operating according to the same business calendar (the official Catholic calendar).
+The pact accepted the inevitability of Jews renting shops and storage space from Christians, as well as making use of Christian services such as the town weighing scale, where they and other merchants were required to weigh heavier commodities.
+Similarly, the agreement recognized that poor Christians relied on Jewish employers.
+At the same time, the pact imposed limits on interreligious ties that were liable to overexpose Christians to the Jewish way of life, forge intimate ties between the members of the two groups, or put Christians at risk of debt.
+It thus banned jobs necessitating the lodging of Christians in Jewish quarters or the employment of a Christian to transport merchandise into the Jewish quarter, but allowed Christians to work as a helping hand in private Jewish homes as an occasional source of income.

-The agreement contributes to the coexistence also by fashioning the Jewish community as an inextricable economic partner, involved in multiple market spheres, capable of substantial import and attractive sales, as well as a valuable pool of clients and consumers.
-The contractual character of the agreement and of the relations between the two sides is attested with the three elements defined in the model established by Guesnet: mutual recognition of partners in contract, the goal of the agreement being to re-establish a balance between divergent interests of Jews and Christians alike, and the commitment of both parties to the agreement and its royal confirmation.
-Jews commitment is attested by community’s share in punishments for those breaking the contract, as well as by the guarantee (vadium) of 1,000 Marks which the Jewish elders deposited with the municipality:
+The agreement also contributed to Jewish-Christian coexistence by recognizing the Jewish community as a full economic partner involved in multiple market areas, capable of substantial import and attractive sales, and constituting a valuable pool of clients and consumers.
+Attesting to the contractual character of the agreement and of the relations between the two sides are the three elements identified by Guesnet’s model of the ‘ugody’: mutual recognition of the parties to the contract, a view to re-establish the balance between the divergent interests of Jews and Christians, and a mutual commitment to the agreement and its royal ratification.
+Jewish commitment was demonstrated by the community’s willingness to absorb fines in cases of violations, as well as by the 1,000 Marks guarantee (vadium) paid by Jewish elders to the municipality: